brutopolis/buxu/README.md

 # buxu

-  buxu stands for (B)RUTER lin(UX) (U)tils, it is a set of tools used to build, run and debug bruter scripts and libraries, specifically on unix-like systems;
+  buxu stands for (B)RUTER (U)ni(X) (U)tils, it is a set of tools used to build, run and debug buxu scripts and libraries, specifically on unix-like systems;

   buxu includes, but is not limited to:
+  - its own language, syntax pretty similar to lisp, but with no features;
-  - buxu, a bruter interpreter and repl;
+  - buxu, a interpreter and repl;
   - bpm, stands for Buxu Package Manager;
-  - bucc, a tool to compile bruter c files into bruter-compatible shared libraries, stants for Buxu C Compiler;
+  - bucc, a tool to compile buxu c files into buxu-compatible shared libraries, stants for Buxu C Compiler;
   - buxu's build script, it builds buxu and bruter, can install and uninstall them, can debug etc;
   - some examples;